Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 **IMPORTANT:** Step 2 is to wipe the Ceph OSD drives. ***Steps 1, 3, 4, and 5 are for all node types.***

-1. Reset Kubernetes on each master and worker node
+1. Reset Kubernetes on each master and worker node.

-   ***NOTE:*** Our recommended order is to do this on the workers then the master nodes
+   **NOTE:** The recommended order is to do this on the worker nodes, and then the master nodes.

    1. For each worker node, log in and run: